Skinnyman

 Skinnyman (born Alexander Graham Holland, 9 November 1974) is a British rapper who was born in Chapeltown Leeds, Yorkshire and moved to Finsbury Park, London at a young age.
+He is best known for his sole album Council Estate of Mind.

+Biography

-He grew up on the Six Acres Estate next to Andover Estate.
+Skinnyman was born in 1974 in Chapeltown, Leeds.
+He moved to London with his mother and two siblings at the age of ten.
+The family lived on the Six Acres Estate next to Andover Estate.
 Among his friends was fellow Leeds-born, London-raised Cornwall DJ Pat Mckay.

-He formed the Mud Family with Mongo and Chester P, a group which released a number of EPs.
-These included such records as "Itchy Town" and "Lash Suttin", a reworking of Redman's "Smash Something".
+In the early 1990s he was part of The Bury Crew.
+Later he formed the Mud Family with Mongo, Chester P and Farma G. The group which released a number of EPs including the Mud Family EP in 2002.
+They also released "Itchy Town" and "Lash Suttin", a reworking of Redman's "Smash Something".
 Later Mr. Ti2bs, Uncle Festa and more joined the group.
-Skinnyman released a solo album, Council Estate of Mind in 2004.

-He appeared in the first episode of Tower Block Dreams, a 2004 documentary series on BBC Three which looked into the underground music scene in council estates.
-He also played a small part in the 2005 interactive TV series Dubplate Drama.
+Skinnyman appeared in the first episode of Tower Block Dreams, aired in January 2004.
+It was a documentary series on BBC Three which looked into the underground music scene in council estates.

-2004: Council Estate of Mind
+Council Estate of Mind (2004 - present)

-Council Estate of Mind was released on Low Life Records in 2004, shortly before Skinnyman was again incarcerated.
+Skinnyman released his sole solo album, Council Estate of Mind in 2004.
+The album was released on Low Life Records in 2004, shortly before Skinnyman was again incarcerated.
 It spent two weeks in the official album chart, with a peak position of number 65.
+Notably many samples on the album are taken from the 1982 television play Made in Britain.

+He played a small part in the 2005 interactive TV series Dubplate Drama.

+In 2011, Skinnyman was sentenced sixteen months for threatening his ex-girlfriend and damaging her car.

 Skinnyman claimed in a 2019 interview with The Face to have "never been paid a penny to this day from Council Estate of Mind."

-Notably many samples on the album are taken from the 1982 television play Made in Britain.